Click here to Skip to main content

 Introduction

-If you design a distributed application that shares data as well of objects, one of the necessary things that you want to take care of how to share objects among different parts of your application.
-Here I am going to discuss is how to return a user defined data type from a web service as one of the steps for communicating objects among applications.
-For that I make a small scenario as follows: We have a class library that contains definition for a type called User.
+If you design a distributed application that shares data as well of objects, one of the necessary things that you want to take care of is how to share objects among different parts of your application.
+Here I am going to discuss how to return a user defined data type from a web service as one of the steps for communicating objects among applications.
+For that, I make a small scenario as follows: We have a class library that contains the definition for a type called User.
 This user contains two properties called Username and Password.
-I want to create a web service that returns this type to my console application having reference of same User class library.
+I want to create a web service that returns this type to my console application having reference of the same User class library.

 Implementation